 The federal government of North Rhine-Westphalia (NRW) determined the state's sustainability strategy by cabinet decision on 14 June, 2016.
 In the medium term, between 2016 and 2020, the government will focus on implementing its first sustainability strategy as well as monitoring its progress and updating it accordingly.
 Based on the example of North Rhine-Westphalia, this research project aims at exploring selected questions that typically arise during the implementation of a statewide sustainability strategy.
-The research will focus on the following two topics:
+The research will focus on the following four topics:

-From the beginning, the "TEAM Sustainability" will be involved in the discussion process regarding the implementation of the state's sustainability strategy.
+From the beginning, the "TEAM Sustainability" is involved in the discussion process regarding the implementation of the state's sustainability strategy.
 "TEAM Sustainability" is made up of relevant statewide players from around the state, thus bundling the different facets and contents of the on-going debate surrounding sustainability.
 It continuously advises and reflects on the research project during scientific processing (part C).

 Ministry for Environment, Agriculture, Conservation and Consumer Protection of the State of North Rhine-Westphalia

-Prof. Dr.-Ing.
-Manfred Fischedick (Vice-President, Wuppertal Institute)
+Prof. Dr. Manfred Fischedick (Scientific Managing Director, Wuppertal Institute)